 When we analyze the effect of the quality of online information, we only include those in the control group who kept their web extension on during the survey to limit possible selection bias effects.
 In the control group, 93% of the respondents evaluated a false/misleading article in the control group installed the web extension that tracked their own digital trace data throughout the whole survey.
-Similar to the treatment group we do find that those we were able to collect this digital trace data for were more likely to self-identify as liberal by about 0.55 on a 7-point scale and more likely to self-report higher levels of digital literacy.
+Similar to the treatment group, we do find that those for whom we were able to collect this digital trace data were more likely to self-identify as liberal by about 0.55 on a 7-point scale and more likely to self-report higher levels of digital literacy.
 The magnitude of these differences are modest and the direction of these differences are identical to the differences in the treatment group.
-We do not see very much difference in how those that choose to be compliant in the control group.
-We do mot see who choose to be compliant in the treatment group.
-Table 8 presents a balance table comparing compliers in the treatment group.
+We do not see large difference in how those that choose to be compliant in the control group differ from those who choose to be compliant in the treatment group.
+Table 8 presents a balance table comparing compliers and control group.